Voltage Drop on Long Feeder Runs in 480V 3-Phase Systems

 Precise Voltage Drop Formula (Using Impedance)

-Vd = [1.732 × I × L × (Rcosθ + Xsinθ)] / 1000
+Vd = [1.732 × I × L × (R cosθ + X sinθ)] / 1000

 - I and L are the same as above.

-- R = Conductor resistance in ohms per 1,000 feet (from NEC Chapter 9, Table 9).
+- R = Conductor resistance in ohms per 1,000 feet (use the values from NEC Chapter 9 resistance table).

-- X = Conductor reactance in ohms per 1,000 feet (from NEC Chapter 9, Table 9).
+- X = Conductor reactance in ohms per 1,000 feet (use the values from NEC Chapter 9 reactance table).

-- cosθ = The power factor impact of the load (e.g., 0.85 for a motor).
+- cosθ = The power factor (e.g., 0.85 for many motors).

-- sinθ = The reactive factor of the load.
-This can be calculated from the power factor (sinθ = √(1 – cos²θ)).
+- sinθ = The reactive factor of the load: sinθ = √(1 – cos²θ).

 Using this more precise formula is crucial for accurate calculations on large industrial jobs.
 You can explore this topic further in our articles on how to calculate voltage drop and our more advanced voltage drop guide.